 Consulting with Johnny

 On a whim, we decided to ask our friend Johnny what he thought of this package.
 Johnny said it was a good itinerary but the cost was far too much.
 Sure the travel agencies had to make their money somehow but South Africa is not that expensive of a place and it could be done for cheaper.
 Few conversations later, Johnny offered to help us book our entire South Africa honeymoon for us and became our de-facto travel agent.
 Since he lived and traveled extensively through the region, we trusted he would know what to do for us.

-He made the entire itinerary for us from scratch, following the South Africa itinerary he has written about in the past, and walked us through the whole process, going day by day, discussing what we wanted to do and offering his expertise.
+He made the entire itinerary for us from scratch, following the South Africa itinerary he has written about in the past.
+He walked us through the whole process, going day by day, discussing what we wanted to do and offering his expertise.
 In the end, our itinerary for 13 days/12 nights included the following:

 - Cape Town for 3 nights